emmanuelkorir/mbchb/docs/Level/level-5/community-health/class-notes/health-economics/elements-of-economy.md

 ### Allocative efficiency

 - **Question:** What is the best way to allocate resources to different consumption uses?
-- First; allocative efficiency in the overall economy and the health economy is achieved when the best mix of goods and services; both medical and non-medical are chosen given society�s underlying individual and societal preferences in the macroeconomy
+- First; allocative efficiency in the overall economy and the health economy is achieved when the best mix of goods and services; both medical and non-medical are chosen given societies underlying individual and societal preferences in the macroeconomy
-- Secondly; allocative efficiency is achieved when the best mix of medical goods and services are chosen given the society�s underlying individual and societal preferences in the health economy
+- Secondly; allocative efficiency is achieved when the best mix of medical goods and services are chosen given the societies underlying individual and societal preferences in the health economy

 ### Production efficiency/technical efficiency

 - Production efficiency implies that society is getting the maximum output from its limited resources because the best mix of inputs has been chosen to produce each good often referred to as efficiency savings
 - It is expected in productive/technical efficiency that output should be maintained, while at the same time making cost reductions or additional output is generated with the same level of inputs.
-- Productive/technical efficiency is applied where a choice needs to be made between alternatives that seek to achieve the same goal Productive/technical efficiency exists when output is maximized for a given cost, or where the costs of producing a given output are minimized.
+- Productive/technical efficiency is applied where a choice needs to be made between alternatives that seek to achieve the same goal.
+Productive/technical efficiency exists when output is maximized for a given cost, or where the costs of producing a given output are minimized.
 Productive/technical efficiency is widely used in the context where for example, new therapies are compared against existing treatments, and authorities must decide whether it is worth paying more for the potential additional benefits that the new therapy offers.
 Productive/technical efficiency may also be known as operational efficiency/cost- effectiveness
 - The law of diminishing marginal returns; this is a theory in economics that predicts that after some optimal level of production capacity is reached, adding an additional factor of production results in smaller increases in outputs.
 - Distributive efficiency/equity.
 The notion of equity is inextricably linked with notions of fairness and justice.
-However, it is important to distinguish the notion of equity from the concept of equality, which is the �condition of being equal� .
+However, it is important to distinguish the notion of equity from the concept of equality, which is the condition of being equal.
 - **Health inequity:** Inequity refers to unfair and avoidable inequalities that are not inevitable or natural but the product of human behavior.
 - **Health inequality:** Inequality, on the other hand, simply refers to the uneven distribution of resources
 - **Health disparity:** A disparity simply means a difference.
 It does not specifically refer to differences that are the result of unfairness or injustice.

 Distributive efficiency/equity asks whether the distribution of services is equitable, or fair, to everyone involved.
 Theoretical foundations underpinning question of distribution/equity include: **The pure market system and A perfect egalitarian system**

 ### Pure market system

 The goods and services are distributed, or rationed, to only those people who are both willing and able to purchase them in the marketplace.
 Productive resources/factors of production (labor, capital, technology) tend to be allocated efficiently in pure market system in the macroeconomy.
 However, pure market system is typically viewed as inherently unfair by many when it comes to the distribution of important goods and services such as health care.
 Given income disparities, some people may be denied access to needed goods and services

 ### An egalitarian system